 In addition to their joint-marketing alliances with DBS providers, telephone companies such as Verizon Communications Inc. and AT&T Inc. are constructing and operating new fiber networks that replace their existing networks and allow them to offer video services, in addition to improved voice and high speed data services.
 These telephone companies have substantial resources.
-Legislation was recently passed in a number of states, and similar legislation is pending, or has been proposed, in certain other states, to allow local telephone companies to deliver services in competition with our cable service without obtaining equivalent local franchises.
-While the video competition we face from telephone companies is currently very limited, if they decide to rebuild their networks in our markets and begin to offer video services, they could present a significant competitive challenge to us.
+Legislation was recently passed in a number of states, and similar legislation is pending, or has been proposed, in certain other states, to allow local telephone companies and other competitors to deliver services in competition with our cable service without obtaining equivalent local franchises.
+While the video competition we face from telephone companies is currently very limited, a recent press report stated that Quest Communications International was considering entering the video services market in Iowa because of the recent law change that provides for state-issued franchises.
+Such an entry by Quest in Iowa, or if other telephone companies decide to rebuild their networks in our markets and begin to offer video services, could present a significant competitive challenge to us.